Skip to main content

 Green Energy

-• Power has shifted: Employers now have the upper hand
+• Power has shifted: The job market now favors employers

-• AI screening matters: Every application needs customization
+• AI screening matters: Customizing each application is essential

-• Networking is key: Referrals often bypass ATS filters
+• Networking counts: Referrals can help bypass algorithmic filters

 Let’s Talk: Your Experience

-Have you been filtered out by a bot or ghosted after interviews?
-Trying to switch careers or reskill in a new domain?
+Have you been filtered out by an ATS system or ghosted by a recruiter?

 Further Reading & References